sveltejs/kit/documentation/docs/01-routing.md

 ### Standalone endpoints

 Most commonly, endpoints exist to provide data to the page with which they're paired.
 They can, however, exist separately from pages.
-Standalone endpoints have slightly more flexibility over the returned `body` type — in addition to objects, they can return a string or a `Uint8Array`.
+Standalone endpoints have slightly more flexibility over the returned `body` type — in addition to objects, they can return a `Uint8Array`.

 > Support for streaming request and response bodies is [coming soon](https://github.com/sveltejs/kit/issues/3419).